Nebraska Model Ordinances

 Every local floodplain management program is supported by a floodplain management ordinance.
 The ordinance establishes the requirements for development in the identified floodplain.
 Ordinances must meet the Nebraska Minimum Standards for Floodplain Management Programs as well as the requirements in 44 CFR Chapter 1, Part 60.3.
 NeDNR has developed model ordinances that communities can use for a template, provided community staff and boards review it for appropriate inclusion into the broad set of ordinances.

 Below are the PDF documents for communities to review.
-When you look to update your ordinance or apply to join the NFIP, please contact Chuck Chase at email@example.com or (402) 471-9422 for the Microsoft Word file.
-All ordinances must be reviewed and approved by NeDNR before being adopted.
+When you look to update your ordinance or apply to join the NFIP, please contact Chuck Chase at email@example.com or (402) 471-9422.
+All ordinances must be reviewed and approved by NeDNR and FEMA before being adopted.

 60.3(c) Ordinance: for communities with an enhanced study showing Zone AE without floodway